rwth-acis/i5-Toolkit-for-Unity/Documentation/manual/OpenID-Connect-Client.md

 During the registration process, the provider will generate a client ID and a client secret.
 To access the API's methods, the client has to include these credentials in the requests.

-You can find instructions on how to register clients in the section [Client Registration]{#ClientRegistration}
+You can find instructions on how to register clients in the section [Client Registration](#client-registration)

 **Protect your client data**.
 As the name suggests, your client secret (and other client data as well) should be kept confidential.
 Therefore, they should be excluded if the project's source code is uploaded to public places such as GitHub.